AtlasWork/AtlasParity/README.md

 ----

-## About Parity
+## About AtlasParity

-Parity's goal is to be the fastest, lightest, and most secure Ethereum client.
-We are developing Parity using the sophisticated and cutting-edge Rust programming language.
-Parity is licensed under the GPLv3, and can be used for all your Ethereum needs.
+AtlasParity's goal is to be the fastest, lightest, and most secure Atlas Blockchain client.
+We are developing AtlasParity using the sophisticated and cutting-edge Rust programming language.
+Parity is licensed under the GPLv3, and can be used for all your Atlas development needs.

 Parity comes with a built-in wallet.
 To access [Parity Wallet](http://web3.site/) simply go to http://web3.site/ (if you don't have access to the internet, but still want to use the service, you can also use http://127.0.0.1:8180/).
 It includes various functionality allowing you to:

-- create and manage your Ethereum accounts;
+- create and manage your Atlas accounts;
-- manage your Ether and any Ethereum tokens;
+- manage your WORK and any Atlas tokens;
 - create and register your own tokens;
 - and much more.

-By default, Parity will also run a JSONRPC server on `127.0.0.1:8545` and a websockets server on `127.0.0.1:8546`.
+By default, AtlasParity will also run a JSONRPC server on `127.0.0.1:8545` and a websockets server on `127.0.0.1:8546`.
 This is fully configurable and supports a number of APIs.

-If you run into an issue while using Parity, feel free to file one in this repository or hop on our [Gitter](https://gitter.im/paritytech/parity) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
+If you run into an issue while using AtlasParity, feel free to file one in this repository or hop on our [Gitter](https://gitter.im/paritytech/parity) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
 We are glad to help!

 **For security-critical issues**, please refer to the security policy outlined in [SECURITY.MD](SECURITY.md).

-Parity's current release is 1.8.
+AtlasParity's current release is 1.8.
 You can download it at https://github.com/paritytech/parity/releases or follow the instructions below to build from source.

 ----